MJingv/gogogo/dic2.md

 - i'm proud of who i am ,who i become
 - i'm proud i still true to myself because now i can live as myself with respect from others
 - and most importantly,pride and respect for myself

+lose weight

+- medications that have a side affect of weight lose have sign a recent inflect popularity
+- some manufactor are saying they're having difficult to keep in crast man up that the meditation become more normorlize as a way of lose weight even know that's not a primary propose for them
+- one of the most popular,which

+come-out
+---

+- do you believe in come-out
+- it's a concept that suggest your actions and intentions have consequence ,both positive and negative ,it can impact your future
+- it's believe found in handerazion, budisim ,and other east religion,and empsize this idea that,you're responsible for your own destiny
+- american psychologist doc pa,let's conductive research on the emotions and their expression
+- in his book,emotions reviewed,recognize faces in feeling to improve communication and emotional life ,doc highlights how your actions and intentions can have long last consequence that shape your life in significant ways
+- what i've said,here are the 4 universal lose of come-out,that'll change your life
+- the law of cost and affect
+- have your ever consider how every choice you make has the potential for positive or negative outcomes
+- there's actually study by bms,that looked at concept the of self-control and it's relations with our actions and consequences
+- they found that people who practice self-control and one area of their life or more like to exercise self-control in other areas well
+- 3 searches suggest that the energy created by self-control can expire over in two other parts to our lives,just pretty cool ,do you think about it
+- it's not just about you though,a law of cost and affect also apply your relationship with others
+- i treating with other with kindness and respect ,you can cultivate positive relationships and create support social network
+- in contract,negative behaviors and attitudes like hostility and gration ,can harm your relationship ,and you need to conflict
+- so be mindful of the choices you make ,and the impact you have on yourself and those around you
+- the law of creation
+- have your ever stop and consider how your thoughts and believes can impact your experience and altermitely shape your reality
+- now is of law of creation,it's concept has been extensive study in psychology
+- doc aa,a promonent psychologist and founder of russian a motive therapy , strongly believed the power of your believes to influence your experience
+- doc aa argues that your thoughts and believes determinate your emotions reactions to avent your life and can either limit or expand your potential for success
+- research in psychology and support this ideas,showing that the positive self-talk and cognitive believe therapy can have significant impact on mental health and performance
+- the law of creation teaches that you have the ability to create your destiny by shaping your thoughts and believes
+- by double positive believes and thought pantans ,you can improve your experience ,and create more for feeling life
+- so have you ever consider how you can use this law to shape your own reality and create the life you truly desire
+- the law of humility
+- how can you embrace the love humility in your daily life
+- this principle teaches that exceptions and humility are essential for growth and personal development
+- instead of fighting against the things you can not change ,this law encorages you to except them for what they are and learn from them
+- doc sh, argues that the expect ,which is able and manage challenge emotions